kacyphan7/news-times/README.md

 In today's fast-paced world, staying informed is crucial.
 Don't miss out on important updates and breaking news that could impact your life and business.
 With our comprehensive coverage of local and global news, you'll have access to a wide range of topics, including politics, business, technology, entertainment, and more.

 News Times is a web application that allows users to browse and read news articles from a variety of sources.
 The app provides features such as article browsing, full-text reading, and saving articles for later.
-The app implements essential functionality related to its goal.The app includes a GET, POST, 3 DELETE, and 3 PUT routes.
+The app implements essential functionality related to its goal.
+The app includes a GET, POST, DELETE, and PUT routes.
 The app utilizes the News API from Google and implements advanced database relationships.

 The app is deployed on ______.